-Ask for volunteers to read the whole chapter, perhaps starting at the end of Chapter 28.
+Now ask for volunteers to read the whole of chapter 29, perhaps starting at the end of Chapter 28.

 The attention now turns to Aaron and his sons.
 Everything possible would be done to confirm that they were dedicated to the Lord and his service, and for this there would be much ceremonial, but more specifically, sacrifices must be offered for their sins.